vogechri/PRSM/README.txt

 8. Why does a function loadXXX for your data by written by yourself and called in line 213 of run_pwrs_red.m?
 	The problem is that the code does assume a certain frame numbering, by scene and by frame within the scene.
 Also calibration matrices are required, which must be provided by you.
 Furthermore the code needs to load (if 3 frames are used) also the past frame of both cameras along.
-If reasoning is done over multiple frames the code assumes that data from the per segment solution of the previous frame is available.
+	When reasoning is done over multiple frames the code assumes that data from the per segment solution of the previous frame is available.
 To that end the scene-number and the frame-number is used, thus these must be provided by you.
 You can use the function loadKittiFlow.m in the folder io as a guideline to create your read procedure for your data.